amperka/AmperkaCCS811/API.md

 Reads and stores the sensor data values TVOC and CO2.
 Returns value:

-- `true`: if data read successfully.
+- `true`: if data is read successfully.
 Use the `getTVOC` and `geteCO2` methods to access the received data.
-- `false`: if data read error.
+- `false`: if data is read with an error.
 Use the `getErrorID` method to access the error ID.

 ### `String getErrorID()`